jade-bejide/2D-Cellular-Automata/README.md

 # 2D-Cellular-Automata
-C Implementation of 2D Cellular Automata, more specifically inspired by Conway's Game of Life.
+C Implementation of 2D Cellular Automata illustrated by Conway's Game of Life.

-This implementation is currently using a iterative approach which will be later refactored into a concurrent approach.

 ## Run Code